 There are many sights to keep you busy along the route.

-Perhaps the most famous of these is known as the 12 Apostles.
+Perhaps the most famous of these is known as the Twelve Apostles.

 These are actually several large stone formations jutting out of the water close to the shore.
-Nowadays there are less than 12 formations, but people still call them the 12 Apostles.
+Nowadays there are less than 12 formations, but the name’s stuck.

-There is also a nice collection of pretty beach towns with their colourful beach houses and quirky stores.
+There is also a nice collection of pretty beach towns with their colourful beach houses and quirky stores, such as Lorne and Apollo Bay.

 Discovering the Great Ocean Road on a single day trip may make for a long day, but if your time is limited, it is definitely worth it.